PotatoLabs/git-redate/README.md

 # Usage

 Simply run: `git redate --commits [[number of commits to view]]`.
-You'll have to force push in order for your commit history to be rewritten
+You'll have to force push in order for your commit history to be rewritten.

 **Make sure to run this on a clean working directory otherwise it won't work.**